Swiss Consumer Credit Maximum Interest Rate 2026: 10%

 Protection Against Over-Indebtedness

-Consumer credit is a frequent cause of private over-indebtedness.
+Consumer credit is a frequent cause of private over-indebtedness, and unpaid debts can leave a lasting trace — see how long entries stay on file in our guide to debt-collection register deletion.
 The Swiss Foundation for Consumer Protection (SKS / FRC / ACSI) and Konsumentenforum (kf) have for years called for a lower statutory ceiling to protect vulnerable consumer groups.

 Mandatory Affordability Check and Consumer Protection